rlisle/Patriot/Photon/Plugins/Ultrasonic/README.md

-# PatriotLight
+# PatriotUltrasonic

 A Patriot plugin to support ultrasonic proximity detector devices.

-This library is used to support ultrasonic proximity devices.
+This library is used to support HC-SR04 ultrasonic proximity devices.
 Any 2 Photon I/O pins may be used to provide pulse trigger and echo status.

 ## Usage